-If the teacher posts the grade for an assignment after one-day late window, the missing work is still a 0 because it is the student's responsibility to track when work is due.
+If the teacher posts the grade for an assignment after a one-day late window, the missing work is still a 0 because it is the student's responsibility to track when work is due.

-PASSES: Students will receive "pass" at the beginning of the year.
-All students will get 4 passes per year (two per semester).
-Each time a student uses a pass to excuse a missing assignment, Ms. Shields will put in an EX in the gradebook.
+PASSES: All students will get 4 passes per year (two per semester).
+Each time a student uses a pass to excuse a missing assignment, Ms. Shields will put in an EX in the grade book.